In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep the vegetables

 - Trim the root ends from the scallions; cut 4 scallions crosswise into 2-inch lengths.
-Thinly slice the remaining scallions for garnish.
+Thinly slice the remaining scallions on the diagonal for garnish.

 - Drain the mushrooms; discard the stems and thinly slice the caps.